bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/constructor.md

       }
     };

-For this example we need either to stay parent constructor to continue to work properly or reassign static properties to child's constructor:
+For this example we need either to stay parent constructor to continue to work properly or reassign static properties to child’s constructor:

     ...
     Child = Object.assign(Child, ParentWithStatic) // Notice that we assign it before we create(...) a prototype below